FDio/vpp/docs/gettingstarted/developers/vlib.md

 vlib applications register for various \[initialization\] events by placing structures and \_\_attribute\_\_((constructor)) functions into the image.
-At appropriate times, the vlib framework walks constructor-generated singly-linked structure lists, calling the indicated functions. vlib applications create graph nodes, add CLI functions, start cooperative multi-tasking threads, etc. etc. using this mechanism.
+At appropriate times, the vlib framework walks constructor-generated singly-linked structure lists, performs a topological sort based on specified constraints, and calls the indicated functions.
+Vlib applications create graph nodes, add CLI functions, start cooperative multi-tasking threads, etc. etc. using this mechanism.

 vlib applications invariably include a number of VLIB\_INIT\_FUNCTION (my\_init\_function) macros.